DexterInd/GrovePi/docs/docs/api/interrupt.md

 ##`grovepi.flowRead(pin = 2)`
 Enables the [Grove Water Flow Sensor](https://www.seeedstudio.com/M11%2A1.25-Water-Flow-Sensor-p-1345.html).

-This function counts the number of rising pulses in the period of time set with [grovepi.flowEnable](#grovepiflowenablepin-2-period-2000).
+This function counts the number of rising pulses in the time period set with [grovepi.flowEnable](#grovepiflowenablepin-2-period-2000).

+It's the same as calling [grovepi.read_interrupt_state](#grovepiread_interrupt_statepin) for the given pin.

 **Parameters**: